Fountain Valley massacre

-The Fountain Valley massacre was a racially motivated mass shooting that occurred on the afternoon of 6 September 1972 at the Fountain Valley Golf Course in St. Croix, U.S. Virgin Islands.
+The Fountain Valley massacre was a racially motivated mass shooting that occurred in the afternoon of September 6, 1972, at the Fountain Valley Golf Course in St. Croix, U.S. Virgin Islands.
 The incident left eight resort employees and tourists dead.
 Another eight were either shot at or wounded.

 Massacre

 The perpetrators were five Virgin Islanders, Ishmael LaBeet, Beaumont Gereau, Meral Smith, Warren Ballentine, and Raphael Joseph.
 Authorities initially believed the five had committed the execution-style shootings in the course of a robbery gone bad, but later developments suggested that the killing was planned by at least one of the perpetrators.
 Joseph and Ballentine testified at trial that they had expected only to commit a robbery but that things got out of hand because LaBeet was adamant that they also make "a political statement"; LaBeet told them "he was angry about foreigners coming in to take our money and leaving us with nothing."
 According to Joseph, during the robbery LaBeet suddenly began shooting people, while yelling epithets like "I hate you white motherfuckers!"
+The deceased victims were identified as Richard Griffin, Ruth Griffin, Charles Meisinger, Joan Meisinger, Nicholas Beale, Alliston Lowrey, John Gulliver and Patricia Tarbert.